Ogoa/alx-system_engineering-devops/0x01-shell_permissions/README.md

 100-change_owner_and_group
 This is work for task 14.
 It is a script that changes the owner to vincent and the group to staff, for all the files and directories in the current working directory.

+101-symbolic_link_permissions
+This is work for task 15.
+It is a script that changes the owner to vincent and the group to staff for "_hello_" which is a symbolic link.